A Simplified Guide to Nurse Retirement

 Let’s examine the S&P 500 Index Fund, which tracks the Top 500 American companies.
 I like Vanguard’s S&P 500 Index Fund, because of the low fees, however as you’ll see in my examples below, you can find equally great S&P 500 index funds with companies like Fidelity.
 It all depends on what company your employer uses to manage their retirement accounts.

-Say you had $500 and I asked you to invest in the best companies in America, who would you choose?
+Say you had $500, and I asked you to invest in stock markets, choosing the best companies in America.
+Who would you choose?
 Apple?
 Amazon?
 Netflix?

 Unfortunately, it can be challenging to buy partial shares of a company, so buying a share in a company like Apple which has a share price of ~$166 at the time I am writing this would eat up most of your $500.
 You could only buy a share in one or two of the top companies before using up all your money.